MAAP-Project/mmt/deployment/README.md

 #### Application creator permissions

-You need application creator permissions for Earthdata login in order to create and manage applications.
-You can request this permission using the support form on the Earthdata login homepage (e.g. <https://urs.earthdata.nasa.gov/>) by clicking "Earthdata Support" near the botom of the page.
+You need application creator permissions for URS in order to create and manage applications.
+You can request this permission using the support form on the URS homepage (e.g. <https://urs.earthdata.nasa.gov/>) by clicking "Earthdata Support" near the bottom of the page.

-### Creating an application
+#### Creating a URS application

 Once you have logged into URS, navigate to `Applications > My Applications` and click the "Create a new application" button.
 Fill in the relevant details and make sure to save the application password that you used so that you can use it to configure your deployment.